MaxwellKuo47/tradingEngine/README.md

     ```
 ## Future Enhancements

-Given more time and resources, the following improvements are planned for the Trading Engine:
+The following improvements are planned for the Trading Engine:

 1. **Load Testing with K6**: Implement K6 scripts for more comprehensive load testing.
 This will automate the testing process, eliminating the need for manual testing with tools like Postman or curl.